PantherFlow (Beta)

 operator defines how many events you'd like returned, at most.

-This query is requesting 10 events.
+This query is requesting no more than 10 events.

 While you can create a Saved Search using PantherFlow in the Panther Console, it's not possible to: